 Until We Can GO, Let’s “Go,” Shall We?

-For my Grand Finale, here is the New York Times “52 Places to Visit in 2020…Virtually.”
+For my Grand Finale, here are the New York Times annual travel lists.
 Talk about the whole enchilada!
 Enjoy!

 These ideas and suggestions are meant as a jumping-off point.
 If you have been infected with the “travel bug,” it’s hard to sit and wait.
 Perhaps your plans have already been canceled.
 Maybe you’re concerned that future trips are in jeopardy.
 So many things are out of our control right now.
 But we CAN still explore the world in a different way.
 Bon voyage!